-After CES 2015, I wrote a post, concerned about the increasing prevalence of wireless charging technology, but I didn’t have any measurement tools with me to gauge the actual EMF emissions.
-CES 2016 I did bring my meters.
+After CES 2015, I wrote a post, concerned about the increasing prevalence of wireless charging technology and the unknown health risks of wireless charging, but I didn’t have any measurement tools with me to gauge the actual EMF emissions.
+At CES 2016, I did bring my meters to measure the wireless charging EMF levels.

 I measured chargers based on the two primary tech standards battling for dominance in the consumer device charging market (e.g., phones, tablets, etc.) where the device is intended to make contact with the charger.
 I have not had the opportunity to measure emissions from any wireless chargers that are designed to charge at a distance.